MITgcm/MITgcm/optim/README.md

 In `MITgcm/lsopt` adjust the compiler and compiler flags in `Makefile`.
-Using the same compiler and flags as for building the `mitgcmuv_ad` executable in `$myExp` is probably the best guess.
+Using the same compiler and flags as for building the `mitgcmuv_ad` executable in `$myExp` is probably the best guess, see also below how the `MITgcm/optim` `Makefile` is generated.
 The default works for a standard Ubuntu system, but not e.g. for a Mac.
 There's a makefile that has worked for MacOS:
 `Makefile_macos`, but may require adjustment.
 After adjusting the makefile, compile the libraries like this: